mattjaikaran/feathers-react-starter/README.md

 This is a fullstack React NodeJS web app boilerplate built with FeathersJS (a microservice NodeJS framework) and React. <br />

-The API has authentication included.
-Authorization/permissions will be added via feathers-permissions <br />
+The Feathers API has authentication, CRUD functionality and routing are reimagined as services.
+Authorization/permissions will be added via feathers-permissions. <br />

-The React application has React Router v5, Material UI, Styled Components
+The React application has React Router v5, Material UI, Styled Components.

 ## Available Scripts